-In stratified models of all-cause mortality (Table S1), we observed effect modification by sex whereby there was a positive and significant association between the FI pattern and mortality in males but not females.
-Nevertheless, the effect sizes were similar across males and females for the SNAP recipiency pattern and the household size pattern.
-For cancer-specific mortality (Table S2), we found that the age pattern was significantly and inversely associated with a 27% decreased risk of the outcome for males for every one standard deviation increase in the pattern score and there was a 49% reduction in risk of cancer-specific mortality for the highest quintile compared to the lowest, but these associations were not present for females.
-A similar inverse association for the Age pattern was observed in non-Hispanic whites but not in those identifying as coming from minority backgrounds.
-Additionally, although the SNAP and household size patterns did not demonstrate any significant associations with the combined sample, they were significantly and strongly associated with cancer mortality when the analysis was restricted to males but not females.
+In stratified models of all-cause mortality (Table S1), there were no gross suggestions of effect modification by age, sex, or level of weekly physical activity.
+Concerning all-cause mortality, the SNAP and Household Size dietary patterns were significantly and positively associated with mortality in males but not females.
+With regard to cancer-specific mortality, there were no significant robust results to suggest effect modification.

 Discussion

-The results we present highlight major dietary patterns associated with FI in the cancer population, a population plagued by high nutritional requirements and, often as a result of treatment or other intervening circumstances, limited nutritional intake.
+The results we present highlight major dietary patterns associated with FI in the cancer survivor population, a population plagued by high nutritional requirements and, often because of treatment-related or other side effects, limited nutritional intake.
 FI, a critical social determinant of health, may aggravate prognoses and health outcomes in cancer survivors [44].
-Underserved populations such as the food insecure cancer population are not only medically underserved but also nutritionally underserved in the sense that a robust understanding of the dietary intake patterns of this population are lacking in the literature.
+Underserved populations, such as the food insecure cancer survivor population, are not only medically underserved but also nutritionally underserved in the sense that a robust understanding of the dietary intake patterns of this population are lacking in the literature.
 Using a combination of empirical methods, we extracted six dietary patterns to characterize the dietary intake patterns of this population.
 We used supervised learning in the form of elastic net penalized logistic regression to model FI and other risk factors of FI by regressing them on the 26 food groups considered in the analysis.
-Some of resulting patterns were similar and consistent in that three of them emphasized comparable food groups all to a similar extent, although they contained notable differences.
-Namely, high consumption of added sugars and low consumption of various classes of vegetables were defining featuresn of these patterns (FI, SNAP, and Household Size patterns).
-With respect to the differences across those patterns, we found that the patterns complemented one another and, when evaluated together, gave us a more understanding of the dietary patterns extant in the study population.
-Decreased consumption of whole grains, nuts, and legumes were individual highlights in these patterns, which taken together, may suggest that food insecure survivors were, on average, more likely to be following a diet comprised, principally, of processed foods.
+Some of the resulting patterns were similar and consistent in that three of them emphasized comparable food groups all to a similar extent, although they contained notable differences.
+Namely, high consumption of added sugars and low consumption of various classes of fruits and vegetables were themes seen consistently in those patterns (FI, SNAP, and Household Size patterns).
+With respect to the differences across those patterns, we found that the patterns complemented one another and, when evaluated together, gave us a more thorough understanding of the dietary patterns extant in the study population.
+Decreased consumption of whole grains, nuts, and legumes also highlights in these patterns, which taken together, may suggest that food insecure survivors were, on average, more likely to be following a diet comprised, principally, of processed foods.
+Regarding their relationship to food insecurity in the cancer survivor population, we found that each of these patterns were strongly and positively associated with the risk of food insecurity.